nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

 --- Performance Testing ---
 Performance testing, like Integration Testing, uses a Jetty HTTP Server, a standalone MySql database along with a standalone Artemis messaging service.
-Performance testing is run the integration testing phase after the integration tests.
+Performance testing is run during the integration testing phase, after the integration tests have run.

 Performance testing is done using JMeter.
-JMeter creates many threads simulating user requests.
+JMeter creates a configurable amount of load simulating user requests.

 Each thread will make the following calls:
 1. GET all customers.